-Depositions are proceeding and written discovery has largely concluded.
-A hearing is set in July on Plaintiffs' motion for summary judgment; the Town anticipates cross-moving for summary judgment to be heard at the same time.
+Deposition discovery is nearly concluded.
+A hearing is set on July 9 on Plaintiffs' motion for summary judgment.
 This case has a projected trial date in November 2024.
 The cases have been unsuccessfully mediated.

 4. State of Florida ex rel.
-Virginia E. Dadey, Gregory J. Englesbe and Peter Kaupe v Town of Palm Beach.
-Case No: 502022CA008479XXXXMB AI (15th Jud.
+Virginia E. Dadey, Gregory J. Englesbe and Peter Kaupe v Town of Palm Beach, Case No: 502022CA008479XXXMB AI (15th Jud.
 Cir. in and for Palm Beach Cnty, Fla.).
 Town residents in the 200 Block of Atlantic Avenue challenge the status of the beach access at the east end of Atlantic Avenue.
 Certain owners in the 100 Block of Atlantic Avenue asserted a private ownership right to the access point based on a recorded plat.
 In December 2020, the Town publicly announced that it agreed with this determination.
 The 100 Block owners have locked the access at Atlantic Avenue.